masoud-akhgar/StockMarket_C-/README.md

 there are insert command, pull command, and edit command. the commands are like ["insert", "id", "price","volume","sell / buy", "'A'/'T'/'W'" as a brand] for other commands, the format is obviously different.

+Firstly, I recognize the command in the run, and then tokenizing the string in the specific functions (insert, amend). the offers would be stored in a vector of Node structs efficiently (sorted) and each time, the stock would be ckecked if we have a match (same price, same brand, sell and buy orders) and then it would match them up.